BugraTuncer/bugratuncer/README.md

 - ⚡ Fun fact: ...
 -->

-I have been working as a full stack developer.
+I am a 3 years experienced full stack engineer.
 I'm using ReactJS, Typescript on the frontend.
 On the backend, I'm using NodeJS in NestJS framework, TypeORM,PostgreSQL,MySQL,Redis.

+I am always eager to learn new technologies and tools to enhance my skills.

 - 🔭 I’m currently working on Javascript, React, NodeJS, Typescript, React-Native